 Students are required to pass a Proficiency Review after completing their first 18 credit hours of interior design and art courses.
 Information regarding Proficiency Review can be found on the Proficiency review.

-Associate Professor, Interior Design Program Coordinator
+Professor, Interior Design Program Coordinator